mccartney/fxyt/README.md

-The command `R` rotates the three values at the top of the data stack such that the third value from the top of the data stack moves to the top, the value at the top of the data stack moves to the second place from the top, and the second value from the top of the data stack moves to the third place from the top.
-For example, consider the following code:
+The command `R` rotates the three values at the top of the data stack such that the third value from the top of the data stack moves to the top, the value at the top of the data stack moves to the second place from the top and the second value from the top of the data stack moves to the third place from the top.
+For example, consider the following
+code:

 ```
 N1N2N3N4N5R